-Stark State College is committed to insuring the success of our students in alignment with the Higher Learning Commission and the Ohio Board of Regents.
-Through a variety of programs, faculty and staff work closely with each student to pave the way for a successful college experience!
+Stark State College is committed to ensuring the success of our students in alignment with the Higher Learning Commission and the Ohio Board of Regents.
+Through a variety of programs, faculty and staff work closely with each student to pave the way for a successful college experience.
 More than 230 majors, options, one-year and career enhancement certificates provide a wide-range of academic experiences that prepare Stark State students for the career successes that await them.
 Employers seek Stark State graduates, employing over 90% of our grads upon their graduation.
 That’s true success!

 The College’s mission and vision statements focus on advancing the quality of life for our students and our community.
 Stark State College is committed to a process of student assessment to ensure that our students have and maintain the competencies needed for their success while meeting the needs of area employers.

 Affordable, accessible and transferable educations are the cornerstones of Stark State College.
 The College is committed to providing educational access and related opportunities for students who are beginning their educational careers at Stark State College.
-Realizing this, Stark State College has a number of degree transfer/articulation agreements with universities and colleges, as well as the institutional transfer module, that enable students to seamlessly move from associate degree programs into baccalaureate degree programs.
+Realizing this, Stark State College has a number of degree transfer/articulation agreements with universities and colleges, as well as the institutional transfer module, which enables students to seamlessly move from associate degree programs into baccalaureate degree programs.

 In addition, there are many student success services available to Stark State students: